netzwerg/hot-wire-scala-js/README.md

 Can I play it?
 --------------
-Well, the [MaKey MaKey](http://makeymakey.com) Hot Wire part you need to create yourself, but this indicator is deployed [here](http://netzwerg.ch/hotwire) (press any key to mimic the MaKey MaKey, ENTER to reset)
+Well, the [MaKey MaKey](http://makeymakey.com) Hot Wire part you need to create yourself, but this indicator is deployed [here](http://netzwerg.ch/hotwire) (ENTER to reset, LEFT to start, RIGHT to finish; any other key leads to failure while running)